umdhlane-05/ST10440363-/README.md

 -added comments explaining codes on all html files & CSS -commited updates to github

+**2025-11-09 (latest update)**
+-Updated layout structure and stylecodes
+-Updated interactive CSS styles

+**2025-11-10 (latest update)**
+-Added nine fles into the JavaScript folder
+-Created folders for the about,contact,product and blog
+- Added three more CSS files for better styling and enhancement to the website
+- Created a sitemap for the website
+- Robots file was created to instruct search engine crawlers on which pages to index
+- Security measures were implemented for the protection of the website
+- Created forms for the website so that it is user-friendly and user-interactive
+- created a wed file to support AJAX in order to submit data while providing a better user interface
+- commited updates to github

 ## References
 Foundry, S., 2024.
 GitHub Basics Made Easy: A Fast Beginner's Tutorial!.
 [Online] Available at: https://youtu.be/Oaj3RBIoGFc?si=pEBurINwithU8_w_